poppinace/indexnet_matting/README.md

 <sup>2</sup>Noah's Ark Lab, Huawei Technologies

 ## Highlights
-- **Simple and effective:** IndexNet Matting only deals with the upsampling stage but exhibits at least 16.1% relative improvements, compared to the Deep Matting baseline;
+- **Simple and effective:** IndexNet Matting only deals with the upsampling stage but exhibits at least 16.1% relative improvements, compared to the DeepMatting baseline;
 - **Memory-efficient:** IndexNet Matting builds upon MobileNetV2.
 It can process an image with a resolution up to 1980x1080 on a single GTX 1070;
 - **Easy to use:** This framework also includes our re-implementation of DeepMatting and the pretrained model presented in the Adobe's CVPR17 paper.